dgraph-io/dgraph/wiki/content/query-language/index.md

 * Predicates can be stored in a variable and passed to `expand()` to expand all the predicates in the variable.
-* If `_all_` is passed as an argument to `expand()`, all the predicates for each node at that level are retrieved.
-More levels can be specified in a nested fashion under `expand()`.
+* If `_all_` is passed as an argument to `expand()`, the predicates to be expanded will be the union of fields in the types assigned to a given node.
-* If `_forward_` is passed as an argument to `expand()`, all predicates for each node at that level (minus any reverse predicates) are retrieved.
-* If `_reverse_` is passed as an argument to `expand()`, only the reverse predicates at each node in that level are retrieved.

-The last three keywords require that the nodes have types.
+The `_all_` keyword requires that the nodes have types.
 Dgraph will look for all the types that have been assigned to a node, query the types to check which attributes they have, and use those to compute the list of predicates to expand.

 For example, consider a node that has types `Animal` and `Pet`, which have the following definitions: